 - Instant credit lock.
 Lock and unlock your Experian credit file with one click from your desktop or mobile app.

 - Identity theft protection.
-Aura can alert you if an online account has been compromised, will monitor your SSN for signs of fraud, and can even reduce the amount of spam calls and emails you receive.
+Aura can alert you if an online account has been compromised, monitor your SSN for signs of fraud, and even reduce the amount of spam calls and emails you receive.

 - Device and Wi-Fi protection for all your devices.
 Keep your computer, phone, and home network safe from hackers with powerful antivirus software and a military-grade Virtual Private Network (VPN).

 - Family identity theft monitoring for up to five people including children and adults.

 - $1,000,000 in coverage for eligible losses due to identity theft.
 If the worst happens, Aura will be there to walk you through the remediation process to help secure your identity and get you back on your feet.